 Australia's banking regulator flags higher capital requirements

-The Australian Prudential Regulation Authority (APRA) wants the country's four biggest lenders to raise their available capital by 4 to 5 percentage points by 2023 from the current 14.5 per cent of total risk-weighted assets, according to a discussion paper on its website.
+The Australian Prudential Regulation Authority (APRA) wants the country's four biggest lenders to raise their available capital by four to five percentage points by 2023 from the current 14.5 per cent of total risk-weighted assets, according to a discussion paper on its website.

 APRA has already ordered the big banks to boost capital twice since 2015 as it seeks to barricade the sector against global shocks.